helmighanmi/vision-language-engineering-lab/README.md

 print(model.model_source)
 ```

-For GPU workloads, verify the Colab runtime has a GPU enabled before loading large model weights.
+For Qwen workloads, enable a GPU runtime where available.

 ---